spamhaus/spamassassin-dqs/README.md

 AuthBL is primarily designed for use by anyone operating a submission SMTP server.
 It is a list of IPs that are known to host bots that use stolen credentials to spam.
 If one of your customers gets their credentials stolen, AuthBL greatly mitigates the ability of botnets to abuse the account, and keeps your MTAs safe from collateral damage.

-HBL is a zone dedicated to deal with sextortions/scam cryptowallets, dropbox emails and malicious files.
+HBL is a zone dedicated to deal with sextortions/scam cryptowallets, dropbox emails, malicious files and malicious URLs.

 ***